Danielle Inglis: Women's

 Inglis was invited to be the alternate on Team Ontario (skipped by Rachel Homan) at the 2021 Scotties Tournament of Hearts.
 Inglis threw four rocks in two games at the event.
 The team made it to the final, where they lost to Kerri Einarson, representing Team Canada.

 Team Inglis played in the 2021 Canadian Olympic Curling Pre-Trials, where she led her team to a 2–4 record, failing to make the playoffs.
 The team played in the postponed 2022 Ontario Scotties Tournament of Hearts with Kim Tuck replacing Jessica Corrado at third.
 Inglis led the team to a 3–4 record, failing to advance.

 For the 2022–23 curling season, the Corrados left the team, and were replaced by Kira Brunton at third and Cheryl Kreviazuk at second.
-The team's success on tour qualified them for the 2023 Ontario Scotties Tournament of Hearts.
+The team's success on tour qualified them for the 2023 Ontario Scotties Tournament of Hearts, where she again lost to Hollie Duncan in the semifinal.
+Following the season, Kreviazuk was replaced at second by Calissa Daly.
+The team qualified again for the 2024 Ontario Scotties Tournament of Hearts, where she won her first ever provincial women's championship, defeating Carly Howard 8–7 in the final, and represented Ontario at the 2024 Scotties Tournament of Hearts.
+At the Hearts, she led her rink to a 3–5 record, missing the playoffs.
+Inglis would go on to repeat as Ontario Champions in 2025, returning to the 2025 Scotties Tournament of Hearts.
+At their second Scotties as a team, the Inglis rink would improve, finishing the round robin with a 6–2 record, qualifying for the Championship round, where they would lose 9–8 to Alberta's Kayla Skrlik.

 Personal life

 Inglis is employed as the Coordinator, Social Media and Web Content for Curling Canada.
-She is married to Michael Jeffrey.
+She has also sat on the board of the Toronto Curling Association.
+Her father is Mark Inglis.
+She is in a relationship with fellow curler Laura Strong.